mitranim/fpx/readme.md

 ## Misc

 I'm receptive to suggestions.
-If this library _almost_ fits you but needs changes, open an issue or chat me up.
+If this library _almost_ satisfies you but needs changes, open an issue or chat me up.
 Contacts: https://mitranim.com/#contacts